SHOWREEL 2025 | COMING SOON

-From January 2021 we have both been facilitators and lead mentors for the BFI Film Academy Bristol delivering a NCFE accreditation with the Watershed, Bristol.
+From January 2021 we are facilitators and lead mentors for the BFI Film Academy Bristol delivering a NCFE accreditation with the Watershed, Bristol and designed and deliver a module in self-scripting/ documentary for Bristol School of Acting 2nd year students for Acting for Screen BA.
 We also mentor young filmmakers through Screenology and the BFI Film Academy SouthWest.
-Holly has also had an Associate Lecturer role on the Filmmaking BA at the University of the West of England for their module in Short Form.
+Holly has also held an Associate Lecturer role on the Filmmaking BA at the University of the West of England for their module in Short Form and in 2023 Jo co-created community film festival A Pot Of Films Festival in County Clare, Ireland.

 At Black Bark Films we utilise a trauma informed approach to our work.
-We have completed the Gold Certificate of Achievement with Thrive London and Nicola Lester demonstrating a commitment to a trauma informed practice.
+We have completed the Gold Certificate of Achievement with Thrive London and Nicola Lester and Trauma Informed Training with Kazzum Arts demonstrating a commitment to a trauma informed practice.

 We have undertaken the Screen Skills online training for Coronavirus basic awareness on production.
-More on our precautions for filmmaking during Covid-19.
 If you would like us to use extra precaution regarding Coronavirus or other needs, please do get in touch.

 jo barker